ajgbarnes/level9/README.md

 [Download this package as a zip file](https://github.com/ajgbarnes/level9/archive/refs/heads/main.zip) and extract somewhere or clone via git.

-This should run on any platform that supports Python 3 - I have tried it so far on Windows 10 and MacOS Monterrey.
+This should run on any platform that supports Python 3.10+ - I have tried it so far on Windows 10 and MacOS Monterrey and later.
 Install the Python 3 interpreter and make sure it's in your PATH for your operating system.

 Check you have the right version by typing the following from the command line